LaravelDaily/laravel-tips/Migrations.md

 ### You can add "comment" about a column inside your migrations

-You can add "comment" about a column inside your migrations and provide useful information.<br>
+You can add "comment" about a column inside your migrations and provide useful information.

 If database is managed by someone other than developers, they can look at comments in Table structure before performing any operations.

 ```php